There are health benefits of fish you might not be noticing.

 The importance of vitamin D to one’s wellbeing bears repeating.

-The body can also gain vitamin D from sunlight, but with the use of sunscreen and cautions against skin cancer, you may be unable to get enough vitamin D from sunlight alone.
+The body can also gain vitamin D from sunlight, but with the use of sunscreen, you may be unable to get enough vitamin D from sunlight alone.

 If you don’t currently get enough vitamin D from exposure to the sun and if you don’t eat fish regularly, you can also get vitamin D from some fish oils, such as cod liver oil.